 Discussion boards are often viewed as the heart of online courses, and for good reason: the students can interact with one another 24/7, sharing, debating, and offering ideas, insights, suggestions, and information that stimulate the learning process.

 Rubrics spell out to students exactly what is expected of them, and they list the criteria instructors use to assess students' work.
 Rubrics also help instructors by providing guidelines for more objective grading.
-The Value of Rubrics.
+The Value of Rubrics Rubrics are useful for assessing work in any classroom setting, but they are especially helpful in online courses, where all information must be clearly stated in course documents.
+In some courses, instructors use rubrics for each assignment.
+Examples.
 Discussion Rubrics - Pedagogical Repository.
 Description While faculty might hope that students can "just discuss" a topic online with little or no support, Beckett, Amaro‐Jiménez, and Beckett (2010) found that "even doctoral students may need explicit grading instructions, and therefore provide rubrics and sample responses while not stifling creativity" (p.
 331).